web-infra-dev/modern.js/packages/document/main-doc/docs/en/community/blog/overview.md

 We are excited to announce the release of Modern.js v2!

-Modern.js is a suite of infrastructure tools we built for web development inside Bytedance (we call ourself Web-Infra-Dev internally...).
-Since we open sourced this project a little more than a year ago, there were dozens of contributors helped us on development; we aggregated more than 2,000 pull requests and Modern.js started to support build tool like Rspack, features like nested routes, Streaming SSR(Server-side Rendering) and there are more to come!
+Modern.js is a suite of infrastructure tools we built for web development inside Bytedance (we call ourself Web Infra).
+Since we open sourced this project a little more than a year ago, there were dozens of contributors helped us on development; we aggregated more than 2,000 pull requests and Modern.js started to support build tool like Rspack, features like nested routes, Streaming SSR and there are more to come!

 We are extremely proud of what we have achieved so far, you can also refer to [this article(English version under construction)](/community/blog/v2-release-note)👈🏻 to see what has changed over the last year in Modern.js.

 ---

-## What is SSR(Streaming Server Rendering) in React 18
+## What is Streaming SSR in React 18

 > Published on 16.12.2022

-Since React 18, React supports a new type of SSR(streaming server rendering) and it brought two advantages over the React tool chain:
+Since React 18, React supports a new type of SSR (streaming SSR) and it brought two advantages over the React tool chain:

 - Streaming HTML: Server will be able to transmit HTML to browser parts by parts, rather than waiting until the whole page being rendered.
 Client side will render the page faster thus dramatically increase performance benchmark scores like TTFB(Time to First Byte), FCP(First Contentful Paint) and more.